dacurry-tns/deploying-apereo-cas/pages/building/server/mfa/overview.md

 ---
 title: Adding MFA support
-last_updated: October 23, 2017
+last_updated: July 31, 2018
 sidebar: main_sidebar
 permalink: building_server_mfa_overview.html
-summary: Multifactor authentication from Duo Security will be used to secure access to applications containing sensitive information or providing sensitive functionality.
+summary: Multi-factor authentication from Duo Security will be used to secure access to applications containing sensitive information or providing sensitive functionality.
 ---

-CAS 5 provides a flexible framework for multifactor authentication (MFA) that supports multiple multifactor providers.
+CAS 5 provides a flexible framework for multi-factor authentication (MFA) that supports multiple multi-factor providers.
 MFA can be required on a per-service basis or across the board for all services.
 It can be required for individual named users, groups of users, or all users.
 Multiple MFA products/solutions can be supported in the same CAS server instance (and indeed, if desired, multiple MFA products/solutions can be required to access a single service).

 The New School is currently in the early stages of rolling out [Duo Security][duo-security] to all faculty and staff to access certain select applications.
 Duo offers several options for authenticating users: